chuchiy/phpex/README.md

 ### Request and Response

-You can get PSR-7 compatible HTTP Request/Response use \$cycle->request() and \$cycle->response().
+You can get PSR-7 compatible HTTP Request/Response use `$cycle->request()` and `$cycle->response()`.

-Cycle also provides \$cycle->client() to give a \\Pex\\Client instance with some handy method to get common http header.
+Cycle also provides `$cycle->client()` to get a \\Pex\\Client instance with some handy method to retrieve common http header.

-If you want to add reponse headers, use \$cycle->reply()->setHeader() to add headers, ArrayAccess operator is also available, the added headers will dump to client after end of process chain.
+If you want to add headers to response, use `$cycle->reply()->setHeader()` to add headers, ArrayAccess operator is also available, the added headers will dump to client after end of process chain.

 Cycle object is also callable.
-Just like python wsgi's start_response, call the \$cycle immediately flush the status code and headers to client and return a writer callable which can be used to write contents to client. \$cycle->response() will return the created http response after
+Just like python wsgi's start_response, call the `$cycle` immediately flush the status code and headers to client and return a writer callable which can be used to write contents to client. `$cycle->response()` will return the created http response only after `$cycle` is called.

 ```php
 $request = $cycle->request();  //return a PSR-7 http request